ome/omero-guide-introduction/docs/data-management.rst

 |image2e|

 .. note::
-    Organizing data of other users as an administrator, restricted administrator or group owner is made easier in OMERO.web in following manner.
+    Organizing data of other users as an administrator, restricted administrator or group owner is made easier in OMERO.web in the following manner.

     If you are an administrator or administrator with restricted privileges working in a group you are not a member of, except for private groups where this workflow is not possible, all containers (Projects, Datasets, Screens) created in OMERO.web in such group will belong to the user whose portfolio you are working with.